The Bats

 Decision-making strategies in frog-eating bats

 For my PhD, I have explored learning and decision-making strategies that underlie foraging behavior in wild bats in Panama.
 My dissertation investigated questions of economic rationality in frog-eating bats (Trachops cirrhosus) as I varied the context of their foraging decisions, energetic state, and the amount of information available.
-My previous work has shown that frog-eating bats perform quite well at decision-making tasks which we humans routinely fail at.
-When I manipulated several aspects of frog calls that bats are choosing from, I found that these bats make optimal and consistent choices, adhering to economic principles of rationality (Hemingway et al. 2017, Hemingway et al. 2019a).
-Additionally, I have found that these bats make rapid decisions independent of the number of options they are choosing from or the complexity of the choice (Hemingway et al. 2019b).
-I have also observed common decision-making errors in frog-eating bats to which we humans and other animals are prone.
-Bats successfully targeted larger frog choruses when both choruses are small but can no longer distinguish between choruses that have six or more calling frogs (Hemingway et al. 2018).
+My previous work has shown that in some contexts, frog-eating bats perform quite well at decision-making tasks which we humans routinely fail at.
+When we manipulated several aspects of frog calls that bats are choosing from, we found that bats largely make rational decisions.
+Additionally, these bats make rapid decisions independent of the number of options they are choosing from or the complexity of the choice.
+In other contexts, we have observed common decision-making errors, similar to those which we humans and other animals are prone, targeting larger frog choruses when both choruses are small but no longer distinguishing between larger choruses.

 Decision-making strategies across foraging guilds in Neotropical bats